Towards Backdoor Attacks and Defense in Robust Machine Learning Models: Evaluation

-\emph{\AG is very efficient in backdoor-detection; it took five to nine minutes to detect a backdoor-infected model}.
+\emph{\AG is very efficient; it took five to nine minutes to run on average on a backdoor-infected model}.
 In contrast, the state of the art defenses (for standard models) are known to take hours to days to detect a backdoor-infected model~\cite{NeuralCleanse,gao2019strip}.
 Furthermore, we observed that the time taken by \AG increases as the complexity of the model and dataset increases (\textit{see \Cref{tab:efficiency}}).
-For instance, \AG took almost twice the time taken to detect backdoors in MNIST (five minutes) to detect backdoors in CIFAR-10 (nine minutes).
-In addition, there is no significant difference in the time taken to detect each attack type, i.e. localised or distributed backdoor (\textit{see \Cref{tab:efficiency}}).
-These results illustrate that \AG is computationally efficient and the efficiency is not adversely affected by the backdoor attack type.
+For instance, \AG took almost twice the time taken to run on MNIST models (five minutes) to run on CIFAR-10 (nine minutes).
+In addition, there is no significant difference in the time taken to detect each attack type, i.e., localised/distributed backdoor (visible trigger) or static/adversarial trigger (invisible trigger) (\textit{see \Cref{tab:efficiency}}).
+These results illustrate that \AG is computationally efficient and its efficiency is not adversely affected by the backdoor attack type.